-As with CFDs, spread betting is a form of financial derivative trading.
+As with CFD trading, spread betting is a form of financial derivative trading.
 You don’t buy or sell the underlying physical asset.
 Instead, you place a trade based on whether you think the value of an instrument will go up or down.

 Spread betting is only available in the UK, and is considered a tax efficient way to trade.

 You can spread bet on thousands of financial instruments.
 These include a range of forex pairs, commodities, indices and shares.

 Spread betting works by placing a ‘buy’ or ‘sell’ trade based on whether you think an instrument’s price will go up or down.
 If you think an instrument’s price will rise in value, you would go long or ‘buy’.
 If you think an instrument’s price will fall in value, you would go short or ‘sell’.
 You net a profit or loss depending on whether or not the market moves in the direction you had anticipated.

 Despite similarities in naming conventions, financial spread betting is different from sports spread betting.